 I went to conferences, read books, saw different holistic practitioners, medical doctors, holistic practicing doctors and nutritionists, combed through all of the available information for the best practices for eating for health.
 Turned our farm to grass fed, grass finished, antibiotic, preservative, and steroid free animal raising.
-I settled our family into nutrient–dense eating; started cooking bone and organ broths; made sure I was sourcing the highest quality produce raised in the best environments for all of our meals.; and not soon after, something beautiful began to happen: my daughter’s symptoms began to alleviate, her pain began to disappear, and her health began to stabilize.
+I settled our family into nutrient–dense eating; started cooking bone and organ broths; made sure I was sourcing the highest quality meat, raised in the best environments, for all of our meals.; and not soon after, something beautiful began to happen: my daughter’s symptoms began to alleviate, her pain began to disappear, and her health began to stabilize.
 The proper food was helping her body heal.

-The change in my daughter was so pronounced that others with medical conditions asked if they could purchase the broths I was making and the produce we were raising; and that’s when we realized we couldn’t keep this to ourselves.
+The change in my daughter was so pronounced that others with medical conditions asked if they could purchase the broths I was making and the animals products we were raising; and that’s when we realized we couldn’t keep this to ourselves.
 We were being called to help people heal.
 Fast forward a few years later, and we’re doing just that!

 - Elaine Boland